leaaj/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it allows the rem units to be in multiples of ten, ex: 1rem=10px

 4. How would you describe preprocessing to someone new to CSS?